European Protected Species Law: Freeths LLP Live Webinar

 We are planning on delivering our tried and tested Freeths European Protected Species (EPS) legal course online (via Zoom) over two half days.

 This is our detailed legal course for Ecological Consultants and Developers who have some experience of European Protected Species (EPS) licensing.
-It provides a detailed explanation of the EPS legal framework and how to work with the framework to get the best results for your development projects.
+Environmental Partner, Penny Simpson, will provide a detailed explanation of the EPS legal framework and how to work with the framework to get the best results for your development projects.
 The course includes updates on GCN district licensing and NE’s EPS policies 1-4.

 The implications of Brexit for EPS regulation, including impacts on caselaw and on the Conservation of Habitats and Species Regulations 2017